dotnet/msbuild/documentation/design/interactive-package-references.md

 # User scenarios

 ## OSS package reference
-* Alice is referencing FooBar nuget in her project and she is using automated PRs to consume the latest available version
+* Alice is referencing FooBar nuget in her project and she is using automated PRs (e.g. dependabot) to consume the latest available version
 * A new version of FooBar nuget is published, automated PR into Alice project is created to update the `PackageReference` and the PR is failing
 * Alice is investigating the issue and suspecting problem in FooBar library.
 If the package was properly SourceLink-ed and symbols published, Alice can debug into the code and diagnose the issue
 * Alice would like to try to fix the issue, test the fix and contribute back to the OSS.
 She can achieve this with `Packages Sourcing` feature